What is work-study?

 There are work-study opportunities on campus for eligible students.
 During the fall and spring terms, work-study participation is limited to on-campus positions.
 During the summer, students may be approved to work off-campus in public interest agencies.
 For details on public interest summer work-study, please refer to this page.

 Students eligible for work-study must seek a position independently.
 The Student Financial Services Office (located on the LLS campus) does not assist in job placement.
 Student work-study positions are published in the “In Brief” newsletter or Official Notice.
 Students may also contact professors or reach out to the Faculty Support Office or other administrative offices for available positions prior to applying for their award.

 Students may work on campus in writing tutor, research assistant or administrative assistant positions.

 What is the work-study earnings potential?

-The work-study pay rate (federal or institutional) is currently $13.25/hour.
+The work-study pay rate (federal or institutional) is currently $13.25/hour and will increase to $14.25/hour come July 1, 2019.
 The maximum work-study award is $4,000 for the Fall and Spring terms ($2,000 per term), and $3,500 for the summer.
 Students may earn up to the maximum of their work award, but are not obligated earn the full amount of the award.
 Final earnings depend on the number of hours a student is assigned to work.
 During the Fall and Spring, students may work up to 20 hours per week, limited to 8 hours per day and five consecutive days per week.
 During the summer, students may work up to 40 hours a week, 8 hours per day and five consecutive days.
 Students do not get paid for holidays or jury duty.
 Exceeding the work-study award may impact the student’s financial aid package.
 The Student Financial Services Office determines the beginning and end dates for work-study contracts each term.